 When you click that icon on the bottom of the text editor, a pop-up window will be opened with the full text.
 Remember that checking the text in the pop-up is just an option, you still have the corrector tool that works normally, You just need to click on every underlined word to get the appropriate corrections.

 Until now, you just use one tool, but when you finish editing the full text, click the proofreading options in WordPress.
 Just find the below icon in the top of the text editor, click on it and the process of scanning the full text for errors will start.

 Then, you get all the errors that you need to correct, click on every word and the tools will suggest the right correction.
-The best things about using these two different grammar corrector tools for WordPress is the ability to check your posts twice.
-If one of the checkers can’t detect a mistake, the second one will find it in the majority of cases.
-It’s a simple combination of tools to scan WordPress text and phrases word by word to find what paragraphs need correction.
+The best things about using these two different tools, is the ability to check your posts twice.
+If one of the checkers can see an error, the second one will find it in the majority of cases.
+It’s a simple combination of tools to scan WordPress text and phrases word by word to find that needs correction.

-In conclusion, with these great WordPress grammar checker tools, you don’t need any other software, they correct your grammar, the punctuation, verb tenses, and all the other options to verify your content’s quality.
-Even, there is a plagiarism checker in the Grammarly editor and you can find it in your account after the sign-up.
-You can find other tools, but I only recommend what I’m using and trust.
-There is no reason to use any other useless tool that will never help.
+With these tools, you don’t need any other software, the correct your grammar, the punctuation, verb tenses, and all the other options to verify your content’s quality.
+Even, there is a plagiarism checker in the first tool and you can find it in your account after the sign up.
+You can find other tools, but I only recommend what I’ using and trust.
+There is no reason to use any other useless tools that will never help.